Length: 68 - 78 mm

-This large, robust dragonfly cannot be confused with any other species in West Virginia or nearby states.
+This large, robust dragonfly cannot easily be confused with any other species in its range.
 The combination of a blue to purple abdomen and a green thorax without markings are unique.

 The leading edge of the wings is yellowish, and in fact much of each wing may be amber-tinted.

-Males patrol constantly, and you can hear the sound of clashing wings as two males spar with one another.
+Males patrol constantly, and you can hear the sound of clashing wings as two males spar.

 Few North American dragons have a longer flight season.
 This species may be spotted on warm March days, and is often still on the wing in early November.
 Common Green Darners have been reported from the 48 lower states, Canada and Alaska, the Caribbean, and Central America.

 Common Green Darners are sometimes seen in large feeding swarms, and they are also noteworthy for migrating together with the change of the seasons.
 Autumn brings southward migration for many Common Green Darners; the swarms seem to follow ridge lines or coastal beaches.